callawaycloud/yet-another-trigger-framework/README.md

 _WARNING: this is technically not required.
 The performance impact of binding to all events is untested.
 If you are concerned, only bind the events you are using!_

+2. Set the access modifier to `global`

-2. Setup the Custom Metadata
+3. Setup the Custom Metadata

 -   navigate to `setup -> Custom Metadata -> Trigger Object -> manage`
 -   create a new Record.